RafDevX/NodeBB-DD2391/report/report.typ

 For validation and demonstration purposes, we developed a Python script #footnote[available at `unauthorized_access/bruteforce.py` in the GitHub submission] that executes a TCNX attack against a specific target user.
 We could validate that user accounts are indeed locked according to the setting.
 The script can easily be modified for untargeted attacks, and a modification for individual password lists per user is also possible.

-We could not identify any additional countermeasures by NodeBB against the threat models outlined in this section of the report, for example IP blocking.
+We could not identify any additional countermeasures by NodeBB against the threat models outlined in this section of the report, for example automatic IP blocking (manual IP blocking is possible though).
 Therefore, the default protections do not differentiate between distributed and not-distributed attacks.

 Since the default account locking settings lead to a maximum of 120 login attempts per day (43.800 per year), they are mostly sufficient when used in combination with a strong password policy (which is configureable with NodeBB)#footnote[For example, there exist $62^16 approx 4 dot 10^28$ different alphanumeric passwords of length 16.].
 Therefore, NodeBB by default effectively protects against TCXO attacks.
 For TSXO attacks, it should be noted that a targeted attack with a manageable list of possible password candidates could be run in the background over a long period of time without the user noticing.